CDCapobianco/COVID-Question-Answering-REST-API/README.md

 It can be found here: https://huggingface.co/Frizio/minilm-uncased-squad2-covidqa
 # The Generative Solution

-For the Generative Solution, the Reader was replaced with a BART (Encoder-Decoder) Generator pre-trained on posts of three subreddits: r/explainlikeimfive, r/AskHistorians, and r/askscience, plus fine-tuned on the COVID-QA dataset.
+For the Generative Solution, the Reader was replaced with a BART (Encoder-Decoder) Generator pre-trained on posts of three subreddits: r/explainlikeimfive, r/AskHistorians, and r/askscience, plus fine-tuned on the COVID-QA dataset (credits to https://github.com/Freddavide).
 The Difference between an Extractive model and a generative ones lies in how the model produces its output: the extractive model extracts it from the context while the generator generates it from scratch.

 Follows a pair of examples that highlights advantages and disadvantages of a generative approach :